 But in developed areas, on many trails (paved paths) and campgrounds, and in some lodging facilities dogs are allowed.
 It depends on a park.
 Keep reading for my dog friendly elopement checklist, favorite dog friendly elopement locations, a packing list, Leave No Trace tips and more.

-Finding Locations That Are Dog Friedly
+Finding Elopement Locations That Are Dog Friendly

 Firstly you want to make sure the area and location you are considering for your elopement is dog friendly.
 In general, National Parks are the strictest, and shouldn’t be considered unless id don't mind just having some pictures taken on paved paths or camping/picnic areas.
-There are so many options for dog friendly adventure wedding locations in national forest, State Parks and BLM lands, but not every park allows dogs.
+There are so many options for dog friendly adventure wedding locations in national forest, State Parks and BLM lands, but not every National Park allows dogs.
 If they do allow dogs, it may only be on a few limited trails or parking areas.
-It’s so important to understand if your elopement photographer (say hi!) understands the area so that they can ensure that the location you choose is dog friendly.
+It’s so important to understand that your elopement photographer (say hi!) understands the area so that they can ensure that the location you choose is dog friendly.
 I’ll be happy to scout the perfect dog friendly elopement location for you, and make sure we can include your pup in all day adventure.

 If you’re really set on a National Park elopement and really want to include your dog in your wedding day, another option is to have the ceremony outside of the park, where you can bring your pet, then have someone look after it while you go inside National Park for pictures and hiking.